Shri1816/Home-SOC-Lab/README.md

 ## Project Overview
 This project demonstrates the creation of a beginner cybersecurity home lab using VirtualBox.
-The lab is to simulate a small internal network to practice SOC monitoring, penetration testing, and incident detection.
+The lab is to create a small private network to practice SOC monitoring, penetration testing, and incident detection.

 ---